Documentary or Celestial Command

 Marilyn made two specific and earnest requests during her interview with Richard Merryman just prior to her tragic and untimely death: Don’t talk about me after I’m gone and Please, don’t make me a joke.
 For the most part, both requests have gone ignored, just as Marilyn must have known they would.
 Even though I talk about her and write about her every day, listen to what others have said about her and read what others have written about her, also every day, I have never had the desire nor attempted to make her a joke.
 Many others have.
 Some of them are included in Liz Garbus’ documentary, the title of which is also the valediction Marilyn normally used to end her personal letters.

 I always approach Marilyn documentaries with an appropriate amount of skepticism and trepidation.
-There are many trashy, inappropriate and inaccurate documentaries about the world’s most famous cinema actress; but Love, Marilyn, I was informed by my daughter, is founded on her actual writings, those revealed in the recently published book, Fragments: Poems, Intimate Notes, Letters.
+There are many trashy, inappropriate and inaccurate documentaries about the world’s most famous cinema actress; but Love, Marilyn, I was informed by my daughter, is founded on her actual writings, those revealed in the book published in 2010, Fragments: Poems, Intimate Notes, Letters.
 My daughter recommended the movie and all but ordered me to watch it.
 So, in spite of some doubts, but fearing female reprisals, I did.
 To my surprise, I was not totally offended, disheartened or sickened by what I heard and saw.
 Liz Garbus included the opinions of certain Marilyn critics and detractors that I would have left out; but then, I am prejudiced.
 Moreover, Liz did not seek my opinion or my advice.

 Regarding the quality and value of Love, Marilyn, the opinions of critics and reviewers, amateur and professional, run the gamut, as usual.
 Some liked it; some hated it; and some were indifferent to it.